CalamityAdam/iot/javascript/projects/intro_js_exercises/README.md

 > #### :bulb: Aside: type-checking in javascript
 >
 > Type checking in JS can get a very strange at times and it is best practice to avoid it if at all possible.
-Check out the `Typeof operator` section of [this article][type-checking].
+Check out the **Typeof operator** section of [this article][type-checking].
 > For this problem though, we will need to do it.
-Use the `getType` method from the *True Object types* section in the above article to see a clever way to type-check.
+Use the `getType` method from the **True Object types** section in that same article to see a clever way to type-check.
 > This method may not make a whole lot of sense now, but it will in a few days.

 [type-checking]: https://toddmotto.com/understanding-javascript-types-and-reliable-type-checking/